 In this paper, we studied the problem of multicasting in DTNs.
 We focused on the multicast forwarding algorithms.
-We discussed the single copy, multiple copy, and delegation forwarding models in DTNs multicast.
+We discussed the single copy, multiple copy, and delegation forwarding algorithms in DTNs multicast.
 Then, we analyzed these three models mathematically.
-We then turn to studying the performance of these three forwarding algorithms in real mobility traces.
-Trace driven simulation results have shown that using delegation forwarding has the smallest latency while the single copy model has the fewest number of forwardings.
+We finally turn to studying the performance of these three forwarding algorithms not only in synthetic traces, but also in real mobility traces.
+Trace driven simulation results have shown that using delegation forwarding has the smallest latency, while the single copy model has the fewest number of forwardings.
+In the future, we go forward with the probability delegation forwarding (PDF) [23] and threshold-based probability delegation forwarding (TPDF) schemes to further reduce the number of forwardings.
 We believe that this paper presents the first step in exploiting forwarding decision rules in DTNs multicast.
 Future research can benefit from our results by developing specific applications based on the provided multicast forwarding architecture in DTNs.